 Let our students know about internship and post-graduation job opportunities with our CareerLink system.
 Click Here to post positions today!

 We do all we can to connect you with our students - your future employees.
-So in addition to our Career Fairs and online job postings, we also offer you partnership opportunities.
+So in addition to our Career Fairs and online job postings, we also offer you specialized recruiting events.

 Special internship programs for Indiana companies